benlk/misc-licenses/fight-club-license.md

 # The Fight Club License

+Copyright 2013 Benjamin Lancaster Keith

 1. You do not talk about the FIGHT CLUB LICENSE.

 2. You DO NOT talk about the FIGHT CLUB LICENSE.

-3. If someone says "stop" or goes limp, taps out the project is over.
+3. If someone says "stop" or goes limp &mdash;  or taps out &mdash; the project is over.

 4. Only two developers to a project.